Dryburgh Abbey: Commendators

-David Erskine received the bulls confirming his office in July 1556 and set about quickly alienating the possessions of the abbey by granting lands to important local families.
-Erskine took part in the kidnapping of James VI known as the Raid of Ruthven but when the king escaped from his imprisonment in Ruthven castle, he and his accomplices fled to England.
-Erskine was deprived of his lands and the commendatorship of Dryburgh Abbey was given to William Stewart.
+David Erskine received the bulls confirming his office in July 1556 and quickly set about alienating the abbey's possessions by granting lands to important local families.
+Erskine took part in the kidnapping of James VI, known as the Raid of Ruthven, but when the king escaped from his imprisonment in Ruthven Castle, he and his accomplices fled to England.
+Erskine was deprived of his lands, and the commendatorship of Dryburgh Abbey was given to William Stewart.

-William Stewart held the commendatorship for just over a year when in 1585 David Erskine found favour once more with James VI and all of his possessions and appellations were reinstated.
+William Stewart held the commendatorship for just over a year when, in 1585, David Erskine found favour once more with James VI and all of his possessions and appellations were reinstated.

 In June 1600, Erskine wrote to a relative saying that all the canons had now died and marked the ending of the monastery.
 In 1604, the remaining possessions of the abbey were integrated into the Lordship of Cardross of John Erskine, the then Earl of Mar.
-Henry Erskine, Mar’s son received the titular title of commendator of Dryburgh Abbey.
+Henry Erskine, Mar's son received the titular title of commendator of Dryburgh Abbey.